Synthetic G-jet-structures in modal homotopy type theory: Modal homotopy type theory

 \end{remark}

-Coreduced types have various closedness properties, which we review in the following lemma. \begin{fact} Let $A$ be any type and $B: A\to \mathcal U$ such that for all $a\inT A$ the type $B(a)$ is coreduced. \begin{enumerate} \item The dependent product
+$\Im$-Modal types have various closedness properties, which we review in the following lemma. \begin{proposition} Let $A$ be any type and $B: A\to \mathcal U$ be such that for all $a\inT A$ the type $B(a)$ is $\Im$-modal. \begin{enumerate} \item Retracts of $\Im$-modal types are $\Im$-modal. \item The dependent product

-is coreduced.
-Note that $A$ is not required to be coreduced here and this implies all function spaces with coreduced codomain are coreduced. \item If $A$ is coreduced, the sum
+is $\Im$-modal.
+Note that $A$ is not required to be $\Im$-modal here and this implies all function spaces with $\Im$-modal codomain are $\Im$-modal. \item If $A$ is $\Im$-modal, the sum